BVNetwork/Newsletter/readme.md

     </providers>
 </virtualRoles>
 ```

+### Disable Service Warning ###
+In a load balanced environment, it is common to only let one server run scheduled jobs.
+You might not want to report that the scheduler is disabled, as this could confuse editors to think that the module is not working.
+On servers where the scheduler is disabled, set `ignoreServiceStatus="true"` on the `epicodeNewsletter` section.
+This will remove "The Scheduler is not running!" warning from the Newsletter UI.

 ## Troubleshooting ##
 If you get an error during startup like this: `Cannot add duplicate collection entry of type 'add' with unique key attribute 'name' set to 'ExtensionlessUrlHandler-Integrated-4.0'` please check your web.config and remove any duplicate `ExtensionlessUrlHandler-Integrated-4.0` handlers (under `system.webServer`)